srinivassaitangudu/helpers1/docs/onboarding/ck.setup_vpn_and_dev_server_access.how_to_guide.md

 You will receive an e-mail with a `.zip` file from the IT team containing all the information you need to use the system.
-The ZIP file is encrypted and the password is sent to your Telegram direct messages.
+The ZIP file is encrypted and the password is sent to your Slack direct messages.

 We currently have two VPN servers, one US-based and one EU-based.